Why Does My Cat’s Breath Stink?

 - Brush your cat’s teeth: You can promote fresh breath and a healthy mouth between professional cleanings by brushing your cat’s teeth every day.

-- Adjust your cat’s diet: Talk to your vet about how you can prevent stinky breath by changing your cat’s food while still ensuring the proper nutrition.
+- Adjust your cat’s diet: Talk to your vet about how you can prevent stinky cat breath by changing your pet’s food while still ensuring the proper nutrition.

 Visit Village Vet of Urbana to Diagnose Your Cat’s Smelly Breath